 Related Articles: Tips on Travelling while Building Your Future

-Having been living in Vietnam for a few months, we started planning our next big trip – a three year long around-the-world work and holiday adventure.
+Having been living in Vietnam for a few months, we started planning our next big trip – a three-year-long around-the-world work and holiday adventure.
 To achieve this we needed to save as much as possible in order to travel for at least a few months without working.
 Jonathan was already teaching English in a private school and took on extra work.
 I decided to get my TEFL certificate so that I could teach as well.
-I started teaching 1 on 1 English class to adults as well as children in local schools, took on a part time marketing job in a Western company and even joined a Vietnamese reality TV show!
+I started teaching 1 on 1 English classes to adults as well as children in local schools, took on a part-time marketing job in a Western company, and even joined a Vietnamese reality TV show!

 Jonathan sold his motorbikes; we packed our things and flew to India in February 2014 for the start of our at least three-year adventure.

 We spent three months traveling all over India and while we were there decided to invest some time and money to become certified yoga teachers and Ayurveda Massage Therapists.
 These are things we have both had interests in and practiced for some time, so we thought, ‘Why not make a living out of it?!’
 Yoga is constantly growing in popularity across the globe and almost everyone loves a really good massage!